Jewish studies: History

 In the 18th century, as interest in the "curiosities" of the Jewish religion rose, some non-Jews had models of synagogues erected, furnished with a full array of Jewish books and ceremonial objects, and accessible to a broad public, constituting the world's first "Jewish museums."
 This title page is from a book by Moritz Wilhelm Christiani, which describes such a replica, owned by Georg Serpilius, a Christian Hebraist.

 The Jewish tradition generally places a high value on learning and study, especially of religious texts.
-Torah study (study of the Torah and more broadly of the entire Hebrew Bible as well as Rabbinic literature such as the Talmud and Midrash) is considered a religious obligation.

-Since the Renaissance and the growth of higher education, many people, including people not of the Jewish faith, have chosen to study Jews and Judaism as a means of understanding the Jewish religion, heritage, and Jewish history.
+Torah study—the study of the Torah, and more broadly, the entire Hebrew Bible and Rabbinic literature, including the Talmud and Midrash—is considered a religious obligation.
+Since the Renaissance and the growth of higher education, many people, including those not of the Jewish faith, have chosen to study Jews and Judaism to better understand the Jewish religion, heritage, and history.

-The term Wissenschaft des Judentums (Science of Judaism) first made its appearance among young Jewish intellectuals in Berlin during the 1810s and 1820s.
-The first organized attempt at developing and disseminating Wissenschaft des Judentums was the Verein für Kultur und Wissenschaft der Juden (Society for Jewish Culture and Science of the Jews), founded around 1819 by Eduard Gans, (a pupil of Hegel), and his associates, among them Leopold Zunz, Moses Moser, and later Heinrich Heine.
-Its principal objective, as it was then defined in the Zeitschrift für die Wissenschaft des Judentums (1822), was the study of Judaism by subjecting it to criticism and modern methods of research.

-With the development of the "Science of Judaism" throughout the 19th and 20th centuries and its ramification into many spheres and subjects (Bible criticism, Talmud, Jewish literature of all periods, history and archaeology, religious philosophy, and the like), "Science of Judaism" came to signify the totality of studies concerning the Jewish people and Judaism.
-In English speaking countries these studies came to be referred to by such terms as Judaistica, Judaica, and Jewish studies or Judaic studies.
+The term Wissenschaft des Judentums ('science of Judaism') first appeared among young Jewish intellectuals in Berlin during the 1810s and 1820s.
+The first organized attempt at developing and disseminating Wissenschaft des Judentums was the Verein für Kultur und Wissenschaft der Juden (Society for Jewish Culture and Science of the Jews), founded around 1819 by Eduard Gans—a pupil of Hegel)—and his associates, among them Leopold Zunz, Moses Moser, and later Heinrich Heine.
+Its principal objective, as it was then defined in the Zeitschrift für die Wissenschaft des Judentums (1822), was the study of Judaism by subjecting it to criticism and modern research methods.
+With the development of the "science of Judaism" throughout the 19th and 20th centuries and its ramifications into many spheres and subjects (e.g., biblical criticism, Talmud, Jewish literature of all periods, history and archaeology, and religious philosophy), "science of Judaism" came to signify the totality of studies concerning the Jewish people and Judaism.
+In English-speaking countries, these studies came to be referred to by such terms as Judaistica, Judaica, and Jewish studies or Judaic studies.

-Religious instruction specifically for Jews, especially for those who wish to join the rabbinate, is taught at Jewish seminaries, and in Orthodox Judaism, yeshivas.
-Among the most prominent outside of Orthodox Judaism are the Conservative Jewish Theological Seminary and the Reform Hebrew Union College.
-See List of rabbinical schools.
+Religious instruction specifically for Jews—especially for those who wish to join the rabbinate—is taught at Jewish seminaries; in Orthodox Judaism, foundational education is conducted in yeshivas.
+Among the most prominent rabbinical schools outside of Orthodox Judaism are the Conservative Jewish Theological Seminary of America and the Reform Hebrew Union College.